-After the 1844 disappointment James White took his stand with those who believed that prophecy had been fulfilled on October 22.
+After the 1844 disappointment James White took his stand with those who believed that prophecy had been ful-filled on October 22.
 The visions given to Ellen Harmon, whom James later married (August 30, 1846), confirmed their confidence.

 James and Ellen White made an effective team.
 On the one hand was James, wholly dedicated, and one reported to be "remarkable" in "foresight and business sagacity" and possessed of "economical management, and persevering energy" (Representative Men in Michigan, p.
 106).
-On the other hand there was guidance and support from his wife, Ellen, the messenger of the Lord.
+On the other hand there was guidance and support from his wife, Ellen, the messenger of the world the new-found truths.

-Little wonder, then, as the main points of doctrine emerged in the late 1840's as the result of prayerful Bible study, confirmed by light given through the visions, James White was the one called upon to publish to the world the new-found truths.
 "I have a message for you," said Ellen to James as she came out of vision on that November day in 1848.
 "You must begin to print a little paper and send it out to the people" (Life Sketches, p.
 125).

+Lord.
+Little wonder, then, as the points of doctrine main emerged in the late 1840's as the result of prayerful Bible study, confirmed by light given through the visions, James White was the one called upon to publish to the

 There was no organization that could assume the responsibilities, not even a single organized church congregation to whom James could look for either financial or moral support.
 It took a second vision to get the poverty-stricken White into the publishing business.
-"He must write, write, write," Ellen was shown and must "walk out by faith" (ibid., p.
+'He must write, write, write, Ellen was shown and must "walk out by faith" (ibid., p.
 126).
 And he did.

 So with his "three-shilling pocket Bible," Cruden's Concordance, and a dictionary "minus one of its covers" (REVIEW AND HERALD, June 17, 1880, p.
 393), and the encouragement of his wife, James prepared the articles for the paper he fittingly called The Present Truth.
 It came from the press in late July of 1849.
-With direct assurances that God wanted him to "write" and "speed the mes-sage," his way was clear.
+With direct assurances that God wanted him to "write" and "speed the message," his way was clear.
 He pressed ahead without wavering, and during the next 16 months brought out 11 issues.

-Then in November, 1850, at a conference held in Paris, Maine, the name of the paper was changed to The Second Advent Review and Sabbath Herald.
+Then in November, 1850, at a conference held in Paris.
+Maine, the name of the paper was changed to The Second Advent Review and Sabbath Herald.
 The terms with the subscribers were "Gratis, except the reader desires to aid in its publication."
-It was White's sustained philosophy that everyone who would read should have a copy.
-During the six months that the RE-VIEW was published in Maine, the Whites suffered much from poverty and the lack of proper food, but the paper went out every two weeks and bound the believers together
+White's sustained philosophy that everyone who would read should have a copy.
+During the six months that the RE-VIEW was published in Maine, the Whites suffered much from poverty and the lack of proper food, but the paper went out every two weeks and bound the believers together.

 With the moving of the RE-VIEW to Rochester, New York, in 1852, impetus came to the publishing work.
-Believers banded together in the first concerted effort calling for financial support to buy a printing press, type, and other equipment.
-Observing the needs of the boys and girls of the Sabbathkeeping Adventist families, White soon launched a monthly journal, The Youth's Instructor.
+Be-lievers banded together in the first concerted effort calling for financial support to buy a printing press, type, and other Observing the equipment. needs of the boys and girls of the Sabbathkeeping Adventist families, White soon launched a monthly journal, The Youth's Instructor.